stoneface86/tbengine/doc/track_format.md

 Note: CH4 can only use octaves 2-6

-There are two special note indices, rest and cut.
+There are two special note indices, hold and cut.
- * `NOTE_REST` is essentially a no-op, used when you have effects set on a row but no note to trigger.
+ * `NOTE_HOLD` "holds" the current note.
+It is essentially a no-op, used when you have effects set on a row but no note to trigger.
 It is also used when a duration exceeds 64.
  * `NOTE_CUT` silences the channel via NR51

 ## Command byte